fossxo/fossxo-gdd/source/technical-design/prototype.rst

 on where all the pieces of the game go.
 Amethyst has excellent getting started documentation and examples that demonstrate the engine.
-Additionally, Amethyst provides basic UI widgets which would otherwise take a fair amount of time to implement.
+Additionally, Amethyst provides basic UI widgets which would otherwise take a fair amount of time to implement. [#expandable]_

 Compared to ggez, Amethyst works at a higher level.
 This has a few down sides such as it being harder, or at least not as oblivious, on how to do some basic tasks such as drawing lines.
 However, its architecture allows different rendering systems to be used or swapped in and out.

+One more unique aspect about Amethyst compared to the other engines considered it is the only one to tag its releases per the Rust API Guidelines. [#rustapiguidelines]_

-Therefore, of the engines considered, Amethyst made the best starting point and aligned best with FossXO's requirements.
+Therefore, of the engines considered, Amethyst made the best starting point, and aligned best with FossXO's requirements.